Reflections On Our Beginnings

-It was a cold, snowy night in February of 1975.
+It was a cold, snowy night in February of 1980.
 Eight friends were out for a social evening.
 The talk centered around the cold, long winters on Cape Cod and looking forward to summer.
-Eventually the subject turned to the need of fireworks to celebrate our country’s birthday.
+Eventually the subject turned to the need for fireworks to celebrate our country’s birthday.
 Thus the Falmouth Fireworks Committee was born.

 Back then Google was not around, and no one had any idea how to even begin such an undertaking.
 So we started making some calls to the Selectmen, The Fire Dept, Police Dept., and DPW.
 They all seemed to be on board with our idea.
 We decided, for safety reasons the show should take place from the water.
 So we decided to contact Ralph Packer of R.M.
 Packer Company, Inc. from Martha’s Vineyard mostly because he had a barge.
 To our amazement, Ralph donated not only his barge but an entire crew to assist us.